 More space will be needed as the number of parent plants increases.
 “This year also Dr. Campbell is going to be applying for a greenhouse space adjacent to our production facility in Hamilton (Ont.).
 Dr. Campbell is going to be applying for that to be a second site for the industrial cannabis research license.
 Ideally we will be growing in two locations.”

 The project received a $72,000 Collaborative Research and Development (CRD) grant from the Natural Sciences and Engineering Research Council (NSERC) to help cover costs, including the salaries of the Ryerson students and laboratory materials.
-Beleave is also contributing $24,000 to purchase a piece of research equipment, called a math spectrometer, which will be housed at Ryerson, in addition to $12,000 in in-kind (service and equipment) contributions.
+Beleave is also contributing $24,000 to purchase a piece of research equipment, called a mass spectrometer, which will be housed at Ryerson, in addition to $12,000 in in-kind (service and equipment) contributions.

 Ferreira, who worked with Campbell before on a smaller project, said he chose Ryerson as Beleave’s research partner for several reasons.
 “Because a lot of the principal investigators are inclined to develop these academia industry partnerships, get real world experience for students, that was another thing that was a great thing about partnering with Ryerson that added value to the project.”